Student Docent Program

 Continuing education for student docents

-After their initial training period, student docents attend weekly education meetings that include lectures by education staff, curators, and guest speakers on special exhibitions and the permanent collection.
+After their initial training period, student docents attend weekly education meetings that include workshops and lectures by education staff, curators, and guest speakers on special exhibitions and the permanent collection.
 As a group, docents take annual field trips to other museums.

 For information on Community Docent Education meetings, see >